Codecademy/docs/content/python/concepts/built-in-functions/terms/print/print.md

   - 'paths/computer-science'
 ---

-The `print()` function takes in a string parameter or any other element, such as an integer.
-The parameter is converted to a string through an implicit call of the built-in `str()` function and the value is outputted.
+The `print()` function accepts an object as a parameter, such as a string, a number, or a list.
+It is then converted to a string through an implicit call of the built-in `str()` function and the value is printed to an output stream.

 ## Syntax